daison12006013/php-struct/readme.md

 ## Quick Example

-We do it this way in golang, where we transform a json request going to the server.
+We do it this way in golang, where we transform a json request into a struct type automatically.

 ```go
 type Photo struct {